Gluten Free Potsticker Soup

 Quick Overview

-I don’t always jump on every recipe trend, but couldn’t miss making the viral potsticker soup gluten-free and nutrient dense.
+There’s nothing like a cozy dumpling recipe, like my gluten-free chicken and dumplings!
+There are so many different ways to enjoy dumplings, including potstickers, which are also incredible in soup.
 I created a recipe for potsticker salad last year and now for winter can’t wait to enjoy a warm bowl of posticker soup on a cold night.

 Why You’ll Love This Potsticker Soup